pin3dev/42_Cursus/tutorial/Born2BeRoot/EN/docs/tmp.md

    sudo ufw status
    ```
     > 💡 This will display the current firewall rules, showing that port 4242 is now allowed for connections.

-#### Concept Explanations:

-> 🧠 **UFW (Uncomplicated Firewall)**:
-A simple command-line firewall management tool for managing iptables in Linux.
-It allows users to easily configure and manage their firewall rules to permit or block network traffic.

-> 🧠 **Firewall**:
-A security system that monitors and controls incoming and outgoing network traffic based on predetermined security rules.
-It serves as a barrier between a trusted internal network and untrusted external networks (such as the internet).

 ### 5. **Configuring Sudo Password Security Policy**